 Sport and sustainability

 The resources in BT STEM Crew can be used either in sequence or flexibly as an introduction to a topic, or for a quick activity.
-Introduce the topic of sustainability with our starter film, where Land Rover BAR team members explain how Land Rover BAR is building a long-term sustainable business and protecting the environment.
+Introduce the topic of sustainability with our starter film, where team members explain how the team built a long-term sustainable business and protecting the environment.
 Our differentiated worksheets reinforce learning objectives for this topic.

 Test students' learning with these differentiated worksheets.